Modern History Research Centre

 - Dr Natalya Chernyshova, Senior Lecturer in Modern History

-- Neil Curtin, Senior Lecturer in American History
+- Neil Curtin, Senior Lecturer in American History and Head of Department

 - Dr Emiliano Perra, Senior Lecturer in Modern European History